ilulale/iat2-notes/dfs-features.md

 Scalability also includes the system to withstand high service load, accommodate growth of users and integration of resources.
 ### High availability
-A distributed file system should continue to function even in partial failures such as a link failure, a node failure, o
+A distributed file system should continue to function even in partial failures.